danielgom/AWS-Certifications/Important.md

 * Ensure we have a minimum and maximum number of EC2 instances running
 * Automatically register new EC2 instances to a load balancer
 * Re-create an EC2 instance in case of a previous one is terminated
+* Can contain EC2 instances in multiple AZ of a region
+* AGS that span across multiple regions need to be enabled for all the regions specified

     ___Auto scaling group attributes___